ronnamin/ronnamin/README.md

-**Pro/comshippers can interact as long yall don't mention about comship often.**
+**Pro/comshippers can interact as long yall don't mention about comship often, but i won't become a comshipper because of you.**

 **DNI**  : *Okegomfan .
 Genshinfan
 .
 HazbinHotelfan⠀++⠀⠀⠀⠀° ⠀⠀⠀+⠀⠀⠀⠀⠀⠀* : *Pedo .
 Racist .
 Homophobic*